SterArcher/OHCA-registry-Slovenia/README.md

 This is an interdisciplinary student project.
 It is run by University of Maribor Faculty of medicine.
 Our goal is to develop an open-source software to help track and analyse OHCA.

 > In depth documentation can be found on our **[WIKI](https://github.com/SterArcher/OHCA-registry-Slovenia/wiki#what-is-this-for)**.
+> Our webpage siohca.um.si is currently under development.

 ## OHCA
 Out-of-hospital cardiac arrest (OHCA) describes the loss of mechanical cardiac function and the absence of systemic circulation.
 Time is crucial, with a lack of perfusion leading to continual cell death; with each second that passes the possibility of a good outcome decreases.
 Despite a long history of trying to improve how we manage OHCA, survival remains dismally low.
 Only over the past 5 years have clinicians begun to see meaningful improvements in prognosis and neurological outcomes.
 Globally, it is estimated that on average, less than 10% of all patients with OHCA will survive.